 No matter what you do in the world, feel free to enjoy life, do what makes you happy, be yourself, but do not uncouple yourself from the source, the Divine, the primordial energy, the quintessential seed you have sprouted from.
 Any freedom you gain by disengaging from the source is short-lived and temporary.

-When you are connected to the source when you are comfortable with yourself, any joy you get from any activity grows multifold, it gets magnified, you experience happiness and bliss like never before.
-You would enjoy life like never before.
+When you are connected to the source when you are comfortable with yourself, any joy you get from any activity grows multifold, it gets magnified and you experience happiness and bliss like never before.
+You will enjoy life like never before.

 When you enjoy being with yourself, the whole world will find joy and peace in your company.
 The more at ease you are with yourself, the greater your inner peace remains unaffected by what goes around you and you will enjoy life.
 Read more here.

 What does “Do what makes you happy” really mean?

 1. The truth is, happiness is our natural state but, more often than not, most people feel they have to have certain things in their life to be happy, to be at peace.
 The golden mantra of finding inner peace starts with acceptance.
 It begins by accepting responsibility for the choices we’ve made.
 They are not necessarily about right-wrong or good-bad, but, each choice we make has an outcome.